C. Wayne Smith

-Dr. Smith is an associate professor and director of the Archaeological Preservation Research Laboratory (APRL).
-He holds the INA Faculty Fellowship.
-Working as a conservator, he specializes in the preservation of organic artifacts using silicone oils, resins, and other polymers.
+Dr. Smith was an associate professor and director of the Archaeological Preservation Research Laboratory (APRL).
+He held the INA Faculty Fellowship.
+Working as a conservator, he specialized in the preservation of organic artifacts using silicone oils, resins, and other polymers.
 Archaeological Conservation Using Polymers, his most recent work published by Texas A&M University Press, discusses practical applications for the stabilization of organic artifacts.
 Since 1981, he has participated in survey and shipwreck assessment in the Great Lakes and participated as a student and research assistant in excavations at Port Royal, Jamaica.
 Working in conjunction with Donny L. Hamilton of Texas A&M University and Dow Corning Corporation of Midland, Michigan, he has developed and patented new conservation strategies and industrial applications.
 He also participates in numerous joint international research projects.

 Interests: historical archaeology, artifact conservation, artifact photography, Caribbean archaeology and Caribbean culture studies, topics in visual anthropology and digital imaging.